We've made some important changes to how we're doing things related to COVID. Here's the information you need to have:

 Wipe down your area and your tools.

 We've set up the studio to minimize the tools and equipment you need to share with others.
-You'll have a dedicated spray bottle of disinfectant to use on your tools, work surfaces, and anything else you come in contact with, and we're counting on everyone to be mindful of others while in the studio.
+We have ample spray bottles of disinfectant to use on your tools, work surfaces, and anything else you come in contact with, and we're counting on everyone to be mindful of others while in the studio.

 We have a mandatory release form.